maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-36.md

 - StateReceiver: 0x0000000000000000000000000000000000001001
 - MRC-20(Matic Token): 0x0000000000000000000000000000000000001010

-### Security Considerations
+## Security Considerations

 Internal as well as external security reviews will have to be done to ensure maximum safety.
 Limited gas will be provided during the MATIC token internal call while depositing native tokens, and `Check Effects` pattern must be followed during on `replayStateSync`.

-### Copyright
+## Copyright

-All copyrights and related rights in this work are waived under CC0 1.0 Universal.
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).